Esri/offline-editor-js/doc/howtouseeditlibrary.md

 ```

-**Step 3** listen for the `layers-add-result` event to continue FeatureLayer initialization.
-Then, add the feature layer to the map just like you normally would
+**Step 3** Set a listener for the `layers-add-result` event.
+Then, add the feature layer to the map just like you normally would:

 ```js